The Good Person of Szechwan: Productions

 Taking place in a "Filipino trash slum," Jain and set designer Steven Dufala used actual trash from an industrial recycling center to create the entire set.
 In addition to helping them achieve their goal of a zero-waste production, the source of the material also provides a stark contrast in viewpoints between the Western audience and the reality that exists in many developing Asian nations, such as the Philippines, from which Jain's parents immigrated.
 Jain describes this by saying that, "[t]o us Westerners — First World folks — we see a cardboard box and all we see is a cardboard box.
 But the ingenuity and adaptation that people who live in that environment see in a cardboard box is really exciting to me.
 Our stage may at first glance look like disorderly junk, but it has a curated sense of necessity."

 Reception

 Charles Marowitz listed The Good Person of Szechwan among Brecht's major plays in 1972.

+Awards and nominations

+Fiona Shaw was awarded Actress of the Year in 1990 Laurence Olivier Awards for her performance as Shen Te/Shui Ta (along with her performance in As You Like It) in The Good Person of Sichuan at the National Theatre.

+In 1976 Obie Awards, Priscilla Smith won Distinguished Performance by an Actress for her performance as Shen Te in The Good Woman of Szechwan produced by La MaMa.
+In 2013, Lear deBessonet won an Obie for Direction for the Foundry Theatre production of The Good Person Of Szechuan performed in La MaMa.